 Shareholders' meetings are generally held at central locations in the city in which most shareholders reside in order to encourage them to attend the meetings.
-As a result of the restrictions applied due to the impact of the COVID-19 pandemic, the 2020 AGM was held virtually.
-The Company will determine the most appropriate forum to hold future AGMs based on the relevant health advice at the time of the meeting.
+As a result of the restrictions applied due to the impact of the COVID-19 pandemic, AGMs since 2020 were held virtually.
+The Company proposes to again conduct the 2023 AGM virtually.
+The Company will monitor market activity and determine the most appropriate forum to hold future AGMs.